ray-x/dotfiles/README.md

   This was the last Dein/Packer dual supports version I have (init.vim has a flag to choose).
   ATM, minium support for vim.
 Most plugins only works under neovim 0.5.0+.

-     I am following Raphael(a.k.a glepnir) https://github.com/glepnir/nvim dotfiles.
+  I followed Raphael(a.k.a glepnir) https://github.com/glepnir/nvim dotfiles.
 He provides a good wrapper for Packer.
 I have an `overwrite` folder which will override the settings.
-Also, lots of changes in modules/plugins.
+Also, lots of changes in modules/plugins. luarock setup
   A.T.M. nvim-compe as a completion engine with LSP, LSP saga. vim-multi-cursor, clap/telescope. treesitter, lazy load vim-go.
 So, other than module folder, I could copy/paste everything else from glepnir's configure file, which make my life easier.

 - `Plug` -> `Dein`
   Plugin management tool.